ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 There are three different approaches to racing the attempts for different nodes of the connection establishment tree:

-1. Immediate
+1. Simultaneous
-2. Delayed
+2. Staggered
 3. Failover

 Each approach is appropriate in different use-cases and branch types.
-However, to avoid consuming unnecessary network resources, implementations should not use immediate racing as a default approach.
+However, to avoid consuming unnecessary network resources, implementations should not use simultaneous racing as a default approach.

 The timing algorithms for racing should remain independent across branches of the tree.
 Any timers or racing logic is isolated to a given parent node, and is not ordered precisely with regards to other children of other nodes.

-### Immediate
+### Simultaneous

-Immediate racing is when multiple alternate branches are started without waiting for any one branch to make progress before starting the next alternative.
+Simultaneous racing is when multiple alternate branches are started without waiting for any one branch to make progress before starting the next alternative.
 This means the attempts are effectively simultaneous.
-Immediate racing should be avoided by implementations, since it consumes extra network resources and establishes state that might not be used.
+Simultaneous racing should be avoided by implementations, since it consumes extra network resources and establishes state that might not be used.

-### Delayed
+### Staggered

-Delayed racing can be used whenever a single node of the tree has multiple child nodes.
+Staggered racing can be used whenever a single node of the tree has multiple child nodes.
 Based on the order determined when building the tree, the first child node will be initiated immediately, followed by the next child node after some delay.
 Once that second child node is initiated, the third child node (if present) will begin after another delay, and so on until all child nodes have been initiated, or one of the child nodes successfully completes its negotiation.

-Delayed racing attempts occur in parallel.
+Staggered racing attempts occur in parallel.
 Implementations should not terminate an earlier child connection attempt upon starting a secondary child.

 The delay between starting child nodes should be based on the properties of the previously started child node.
 For example, if the first child represents an IP address with a known route, and the second child represents another IP address, the delay between starting the first and second IP addresses can be based on the expected retransmission cadence for the first child's connection (derived from historical round-trip-time).
 Alternatively, if the first child represents a branch on a Wi-Fi interface, and the second child represents a branch on an LTE interface, the delay should be based on the expected time in which the branch for the first interface would be able to establish a connection, based on link quality and historical round-trip-time.